0w1tech/Crypto-Dominance-Analyzer/README.md

 ﻿# Crypto-Dominance-Analyzer

 A Windows desktop application that analyzes cryptocurrency market dominance and trends.
-Built with Python and PyQt6, it provides interactive charts, and a user-friendly interface for traders and analysts.
+Built with Python and PyQt6, with a user-friendly interface for traders and analysts.